o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/debugging.md

 {{< preview-migrated >}}

-Script Canvas supports live debugging of a Script Canvas graph running in\-game.
-You can use O3DE Editor or non\-editor tools like game launchers as debug targets.
+Script Canvas supports live debugging of a Script Canvas graph running in-game.
+You can use O3DE Editor or non-editor tools like game launchers as debug targets.

 **To open the Script Canvas debugger and choose a target**

 1. From the Script Canvas editor, choose **Tools**, **Debugging**.
 The debugger panel opens at the bottom of the Script Canvas editor.
 ![\[Choose Tools, Debugging.\]](/images/user-guide/scripting/script-canvas/script-canvas-debugging-1.png)

 1. On the **Live** tab of the debugging panel, use the dropdown menu to choose the debug target.
 The default target is O3DE Editor, but you can use Script Canvas to debug the game running in standalone mode.
-For more information, see [In\-Game Debugging](#script-canvas-debugging-in-game).
+For more information, see [In-Game Debugging](#script-canvas-debugging-in-game).
 ![\[Choosing the debug target.\]](/images/user-guide/scripting/script-canvas/script-canvas-debugging-2.png)

 ## Choosing Entities and Graphs to Debug